clixx-io/kayeiot/README.md

 # KayeIoT (pronounced Coyote)

-KayeIoT is a Graphical tool for Component and Cable-Level IoT and Electronics.
+KayeIoT is a CAD tool for Component and Cable-Level IoT and Electronics.

-It's best features are:

-> It can Automatatically generate Cables and work out connection wiring.
-> Generates Diagrams that are very easy-to-read,
-> Preserve wiring records easily
+* It's like a Cable-Level version of Fritzing that can Autowires connections between parts.

+* It uses Fritzing Format Board files so there are thousands of parts that will work instantly.

+* Can produce a System diagram of an IoT Project by reading the Arduino Code.

+* Has updateable Parts Libraries.

+* Will produce a Printable Diagram of a Project within a minute.

+* Produces an animation of a project working.

+* Platform independent Qt and runs on Windows, Mac and Linux.

 Kayeiot is fast and written in C++.
 It has been written as an Open-Source tool to make designing and documenting IoT systems easier.